mooonbit/BubbleWrap/README.md

 - NPM needs to be installed
 - On the first time: Open terminal type and run "npm install".
 Wait until it's finished.

-- To test your open terminal and type: "npm run electron"
+- To test your app, open the terminal and type: "npm run electron"
-- To create an executable of your app for windows do as follows: Open terminal and type "electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
+- To create an executable of your app for Windows, do as follows: Open terminal and type "electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
 This creates a folder with the ".exe" file.

 # How does BubbleWrap work?
-## binjgb
+## binjgb files generated with GB Studio
 Fork of binji's Game Boy emulator built as a WebAssembly module.

 It includes changes from [Daid's fork](https://github.com/daid/binjgb) and others to better support GB Studio.